Dollar near one-month low, set for worst weekly showing since May

 While the U.S. economy expanded at a 6.5% annualised rate in the second quarter, boosted by massive government aid, growth fell short of economists' expectations for an 8.5% acceleration. read more

-The euro climbed to a one-month high against the dollar to be last at $1.1886 ahead of preliminary second quarter gross domestic product data for France, Germany, Italy and the euro area as well as preliminary July CPI prints for France, Italy and the euro area.
+The euro climbed to a one-month high against the dollar to be last at $1.1880 ahead of preliminary second quarter gross domestic product data for France, Germany, Italy and the euro area as well as preliminary July inflation prints for France, Italy and the euro area.
 The euro area also gets June unemployment data.

-Elsewhere, the Chinese yuan has recovered most of its Tuesday plunge, though it traded slightly on the back foot ahead of the open of onshore markets, at 6.4628 per dollar.
+Elsewhere, the Chinese yuan has recovered most of its Tuesday plunge at 6.4645 per dollar.

 Sentiment was helped by China's attempt to calm frayed investor nerves by telling foreign brokerages not to "overinterpret" its latest regulatory actions. read more